How To Do Flat Cornering On Motocross Or Enduro Motorcycle

 The most efficient braking is on the verge of blocking the wheels.
 To feel the blocking wheel you should train and experiment a lot on the different surfaces.

 While brake you use not only brakes but the engine too.
 To do it – you should drop down 1 or 2 gears.
 You may do it without clutch or pull the clutch fast and incomplete.

 At the end of braking, before cornering, you should move the body fast forward to the gas tank

-The most popular mistake in cornering is the wrong body position.
-The body’s side angle should be less than the motorcycle’s side angle.
-Position, when the body’s angle equals the motorcycle’s angle is used for cornering with the tread and thrust.
+The most popular mistake in the cornering is a wrong body position.
+Body’s side angle should be less than the motorcycle’s side angle.
+Position, when the body’s angle equals motorcycle’s angle is used for cornering with the tread and thrust.
 In flat cornering, such a position leads to a sliding crash.

-At the out, at the beginning of the straight-line – move your body back to improve rear wheel grip for better acceleration.
+At the out, on the beginning of the straight line – move your body back to improve rear wheel grip for better acceleration.